CastillonMiguel/phasefieldx/joss/paper.md

 \end{equation}
 where $l$ is the length scale parameter and $a$ is half the length of the bar.
 In the limiting case where $l \to 0$, it follows that $a/l \to \infty$, and the phase-field is represented solely by the $e^{-|x|/l}$ term.
 The total energy of the bar is given by $W=\tanh(a/l)$, and in the limit case as $l \to 0$, $W$ approaches $1$.

-Note that as the length scale parameter tends to zero, the continuous phase-field representation converges to a discrete crack representation. \autoref{fig:bar_one_dimension_solution} illustrates the crack approximation for two different length scale values.
+Note that as the length scale parameter tends to zero, the continuous phase-field representation converges to a discrete crack representation. \autoref{fig:bar_one_dimension_solution} illustrates the crack approximation for a bar of length $2a$ (with $a=1$), for two different length-scale values.

 ![Left: Cracked bar represented by the phase-field variable.
 Right: Phase-field representation of the cracked bar with $l=0.1$ and $l=0.5$.\label{fig:bar_one_dimension_solution}](./images/crack_surface_1d_solution.png){width="360pt"}